Week 13 | Molding and casting

 This is the modified brain model:

-Then, I exported the new design from Blender and imported it back into Fusion 360 using insert mesh.
-Since Fusion 360 recommends using mesh models with less than 10k triangles, I reduced the mesh as much as possible without losing too much detail.
+I then exported the new design from Blender and imported it back into Fusion 360 using Insert Mesh.
+Since Fusion 360 recommends using mesh models with fewer than 10k triangles, I reduced the mesh complexity as much as possible without losing too much detail.

 Next, I converted the mesh into a solid:

-I created a rectangular box that covers the whole model, leaving at least 5 mm extra space on each side.
-Using the combine feature, I subtracted the brain from the box:
+I created a rectangular box that fully covers the model, leaving at least 5 mm of extra space on each side.
+Using the Combine feature, I subtracted the brain from the box:

 I created a midplane and split the mold into top and bottom parts:

 This is the bottom part.
-I added alignment feature between the top and bottom parts by sketching them on the surface:
+I added alignment features (keys) between the top and bottom parts by sketching them on the surface:

 For the top part, I created matching keys with +5 mm extrusion: